espressif/esp-idf/docs/en/api-guides/freertos-smp.rst

 On scheduler resumption, :cpp:func:`xTaskResumeAll` will catch up all of the lost ticks and unblock any timed out tasks.

 In ESP-IDF FreeRTOS, suspending the scheduler across multiple cores is not possible.
-Therefore when :cpp:func:`vTaskSuspendAll` is called:
+Therefore when :cpp:func:`vTaskSuspendAll` is called on a particular core (e.g., core A):

-- Task switching is disabled only on the current core but interrupts for the current core are left enabled
+- Task switching is disabled only on core A but interrupts for core A are left enabled
-- Calling any blocking/yielding function on the current core is forbidden.
-Time slicing is disabled on the current core.
+- Calling any blocking/yielding function on core A is forbidden.
+Time slicing is disabled on core A.
+- If an interrupt on core A unblocks any tasks, those tasks will go into core A's own pending ready task list
-- If suspending on CPU0, the tick count is frozen.
-The tick interrupt will still occur to execute the application tick hook.
+- If core A is CPU0, the tick count is frozen and a pended tick count is incremented instead.
+However, the tick interrupt will still occur in order to execute the application tick hook.

-When resuming the scheduler on CPU0, :cpp:func:`xTaskResumeAll` will catch up all of the lost ticks and unblock any timed out tasks.
+When :cpp:func:`xTaskResumeAll` is called on a particular core (e.g., core A):

+- Any tasks added to core A's pending ready task list will be resumed
+- If core A is CPU0, the pended tick count is unwound to catch up the lost ticks.

 .. warning::
   Given that scheduler suspension on ESP-IDF FreeRTOS will only suspend scheduling on a particular core, scheduler suspension is **NOT** a valid method ensuring mutual exclusion between tasks when accessing shared data.
 Users should use proper locking primitives such as mutexes or spinlocks if they require mutual exclusion.